Related pages

 Android

 For each major version of Android, Google now collaborate with a hardware manufacturer to produce a "Nexus" device which runs on the plain "Vanilla" version of the platform.
-The latest of these is the Nexus S, built by Samsung.
+The Nexus 7, released in mid 2012, was, for the first time a tablet - built by Asus.
 Other manufacturers later add features to the basic platform giving it a "skin" which is sometimes called a UI (User Interface).
-It is rumoured that a Nexus tablet may appear soon.

 Here's an outline of the different Android versions that you might encounter.

-2.3 Gingerbread (released 6 December 2010) It adds improved copy and paste, built-in Voice over IP (VoIP) for Skype-like calling, and Near Field Communications (NFC) for making small purchases like sandwiches.
-Other changes are incremental, but welcome.
+2.3 Gingerbread (December 2010) It added improved copy and paste, built-in Voice over IP (VoIP) for Skype-like calling, and Near Field Communications (NFC) for making small purchases like sandwiches.

 2.3.3 is the commonest flavour of gingerbread currently being installed and has just become available for the Samsung Galaxy Tab.